Greg Minor

-Greg Magado Minor (born September 18, 1971) is an American basketball coach and a former National Basketball Association player who spent five seasons with the Boston Celtics.
+Greg Magado Minor (born September 18, 1971) is an American basketball coach and a former National Basketball Association (NBA) player who spent five seasons with the Boston Celtics.
 Born in Sandersville, Georgia he played basketball for Washington County High School before enrolling at the University of Louisville to play for the Cardinals.
 He has been an assistant coach with the NBA Development League's Tulsa 66ers, Bakersfield Jam, and Idaho Stampede.

 College career

 Minor lost his freshman season in Louisville due to academic reasons.
 In his time in Louisville the school snapped two Metro Conference titles and two trips to the NCAA's Sweet Sixteen.
 In three seasons he averaged 12.6 points and 5.6 rebounds per game for the Cardinals.

 Professional career

 Minor was selected by the Los Angeles Clippers as the 25th overall pick in the 1994 NBA draft.
 On June 30, 1994, the Clippers then traded Minor along with veteran Mark Jackson to the Indiana Pacers for Malik Sealy, Pooh Richardson, and the rights to fellow rookie Eric Piatkowski.
 He was released from the Pacers' roster before start of the 1994–95 NBA season, but signed as a free agent with the Boston Celtics on October 19.

 Minor remained with the Celtics for the entirety of his five-year career (1994–1999), averaging 6.9 points per game and maintaining a shooting percentage of .478.
 During his rookie season, he scored a career-high 31 points in a home game against the Golden State Warriors on January 27, 1995.
 In 1996, Minor competed in the NBA Slam Dunk Contest during the All-Star Weekend in San Antonio, Texas, where he finished third overall.

 Minor suffered from a career ending hip injury on April 29, 1999, during a game against the Miami Heat.

 In 2001 Minor attempted a comeback and was rumoured to have been close to signing with the Sydney Kings of the Australian National Basketball League.